kera-cudmore/Boutique-Ado/README.md

 ### Fixtures

 This project utilises fixtures to quickly load a large amount of categories and products into the database via a JSON file.
-The JSON file contains all the relevent information for each product to be listed on the site.
+The JSON file contains all the relevant information for each product to be listed on the site.
 To utilise this method we need to create a fixtures folder in the products folder to store the JSON files.
 We need to create the categories model first, as the products use the categories as a foreign key.
 Then create the model for the products.
 To make use of the image field we've created we will need to install pillow with the command:

 ```bash
 pip3 install pillow